Oracle Idiosyncrasies

 123

-The above problem, reproducible from 8.0 through 9.2, is that /* not followed by a space or newline simply executes the previous SQL command, or throws "SP2-0103: Nothing in SQL buffer to run" if there's no previous command.
+The above problem, reproducible from SQL*Plus 8.0 through 12c but fixed in 18c, is that /* not followed by a space or newline simply executes the previous SQL command, or throws "SP2-0103: Nothing in SQL buffer to run" if there's no previous command.
 Everything after the initial / is ignored, including the ending */.
 The correct usage is having a space or newline after /*, or using -- at the beginning of lines, regardless whether a space follows.
+(2022-05 Update: Beginning with 18c, SQL*Plus no longer has a problem with this comment syntax; it ignores the line as expected.)

 Additionally, # at the beginning of lines silently interprets the current line as SQL and executes it.
 See Steve Adams' A comment about comments.